 2019 GALA ORGANISING COMMITTEE VOLUNTEERS

-Unit: HP Projects Work Pattern: Part-time / Project-based Salary: Voluntary Location: Home-Based Closing Date: 20th March 2019 (but may close sooner)
+Unit: HP Projects Work Pattern: Part-time / Project-based Salary: Voluntary Location: Home-Based Closing Date: Open until filled.

-We had a fantastic inaugural Harper Performance Gala Dinner in London this year in support of Project Uganda - a big thank you to the brilliant team and external contractors who helped put the event together and ensured it was a great success!
+We had a fantastic inaugural Harper Performance Gala Dinner in London in 2018 in support of Project Uganda - a big thank you to the brilliant team and external contractors who helped put the event together and ensured it was a great success!

 To make sure the next gala is just as great (if not better), we're looking for a small team of volunteers to form the organising committee for 2019.
 If you're interested, please email email@example.com with your name and motivation to volunteer (nothing too extensive, don't worry).